awwright/http-progress/draft-wright-http-patch-byterange.md

 ## The message/byterange+bhttp media type

-The "message/byterange+bhttp" has the same semantics as "message/byterange" but follows a binary format similar "message/bhttp" {{RFC9292}}, and may be more suitable for some clients and servers, as all variable length strings are tagged with their length.
+The "message/byterange+bhttp" has the same semantics as "message/byterange" but follows a binary format similar to "message/bhttp" {{RFC9292}}, and may be more suitable for some clients and servers, as all variable length strings are tagged with their length.

 ## Appending